Who is entitled to unemployment benefit?

 If you have been on graded sick leave at 50 percent or less, you may be entitled to a combination of unemployment benefit and sickness benefit.

 During vacation or if you are abroad, you are not normally entitled to unemployment benefit, but there are exceptions.
-Read more about vacation and benefits from NAV.
+Read more about Holiday and holiday pay.

 If you are also receiving pensions or other benefits from NAV, your unemployment benefit payments may be reduced against these benefits.

-If you receive cash benefits for care in combination with unemployment benefit (text in Norwegian), your unemployment benefit payments may be reduced or cease.
+If you receive cash benefits for care (omsorgsstønad) in combination with unemployment benefit (text in Norwegian), your unemployment benefit payments may be reduced or cease.
+The same applies if you receive a foster allowance.

 How long can you claim unemployment benefit?